 In 2006, Marcella was inducted into the South Dakota Hall of Fame, being recognized for her military achievements as well as her 31 years in nursing.
 Marcella has raised a family of eight children and remains a fierce advocate for Veterans, the Lakota language and culture and much, much more.

 Do you want to light up the face of a special Veteran?
 Have you been wondering how to tell your Veteran they are special to you?
 You’re in luck!
 VA’s #VeteranOfTheDay social media feature is an opportunity to highlight your Veteran and his/her service.

 It’s easy to nominate a Veteran.
 All it takes is an email to email@example.com with as much information as you can put together, along with some good photos.
 Visit our blog post about nominating to learn how to create the best submission.

-Ben is a director, cinematographer and editor with an extensive background in commercial filmmaking and television production.
-He spent 10 years as IATSE grip and lighting in New Orleans feature film market before transitioning to television in 2004.
-Ben leads the Digital Media Engagement production team and produces VA’s Emmy® award-winning series The American Veteran.
+Ben is a storyteller with a comprehensive background in commercial filmmaking and television production.
+He began as an I.A.T.S.E. grip & electric in New Orleans’ feature film market before transitioning to television in 2004.
+Ben specializes in directing, cinematography & editing and leads VA’s Digital Media Engagement production team.
 He holds degrees from Tulane University (BA, Media Arts) and University of Maryland (MFA, Creative Writing).